How Much Are Swimming Pool Maintenance Costs?

 Equipment Maintenance Costs

-Pool equipment can be expensive, so ensure you look after the equipment after purchasing and installing.
+Pool equipment can be expensive, so it is important to look after the equipment after purchasing and installing it.
 Maintaining your pool equipment can make a huge difference in your overall pool maintenance costs as you will spend less money repairing or replacing the equipment.

-You should be maintaining your filter on a monthly basis or when the pressure reads 10 psi above the normal range.
-Backwashing and clearing water lines is a must, but in some cases, you may need to deep clean the cartridge or DE filter grids by soaking them in muriatic acid.
-Reassembling filtering systems, retesting, and refilling can cost upwards of $250.
+You should maintain your filter on a monthly basis or when the pressure reads 10 psi above the normal range.
+Backwashing and clearing water lines is a must, but in some cases, you may need to deep clean the cartridge or DE filter grids by soaking them in muriatic acid and scrubbing any built-up residue.
+Hiring a pool professional to maintain your equipment saves you the hassle of doing this yourself, but you will pay around $150-$250 per service.
+Replacing DE filter grids can cost between $100-$200.

 In the winter, you must store all of your pool equipment properly.
-So, if you don’t already have a shed, you may need to shell out between $80 to $200 for a proper weatherproof storage box.
+So, if you don’t already have a shed, you may need to shell out between $80 to $300 for a proper weatherproof storage box/shed.

 Equipment Repairs

-The repair of major appliances will incur much of the cost of repairs, costing between $100 to $1,200, depending on the pool part and the city of residence.
+The repair of major appliances and equipment will incur much of the cost of repairs, costing between $100 to $1,200, depending on the pool part and the severity of the damage.

 The most common repair issues include: